 The bottom line is that these professionals carry a lot of responsibilities on their shoulders.
 It's up to you to decide whether the average channel marketing manager salary is enough compensation given the potential stress.

 Advancing in channel marketing typically means landing a director or vice president of channel development position, both of which pay more than the average channel marketing manager salary.
-As a director, you'll earn close to $130,000 annually before bonuses and other benefits, and you'll earn about $170,000 if you're promoted to VP.
+As a director, you'll earn over $250,000 annually before bonuses and other benefits, and you'll earn more than $300,000 if you're promoted to VP.